-If you have bought any furniture, including floor-coverings, beds, carpets or lounge suites, it must be:
+If you've bought any furniture, including floor-coverings, beds, carpets or lounge suites, it must be:

-If the fault is only minor and can easily be put right, it is reasonable to accept a repair.
+Alternatively, you may request the furniture to be repaired or replaced.
+If the fault is only minor and can easily be put right, it's reasonable to accept a repair.
 This repair should be done to a satisfactory standard at no additional cost to you.
-If the repair is not carried out to a satisfactory standard, then you are entitled to seek a refund.
+If the repair isn't carried out to a satisfactory standard, you're entitled to seek a refund.

-If you have had the furniture longer than a few weeks or have had a reasonable opportunity to check it, you may be entitled to a repair or replacement, but this will depend on the circumstances.
+If you've had the furniture longer than a few weeks or have had a reasonable opportunity to check it, you may still be entitled to a repair or replacement, but this will depend on the circumstances.
 A repair should be carried out within a reasonable period of time and without causing you significant inconvenience.
 Any repair should restore goods to a satisfactory condition.

-If the furniture cannot be replaced or repaired economically, you are entitled to a refund.
-The trader may make a reduction from the price you paid to allow for the use you have had from the furniture.
+If the furniture can't be replaced or repaired economically, you're entitled to a refund.
+The seller may make a reduction from the price you paid to allow for the use you've had from the furniture.

-If you are out of pocket in any other way, you may be entitled to compensation over and above the price of the furniture.
+If you're out of pocket in any other way, you may be entitled to compensation over and above the price of the furniture.

-If you determine that there is a problem with the furniture you have purchased, do the following:
+If you determine that there is a problem with the furniture you've bought, do the following:

-If the trader is not a member of the FO, the FO will can arrange an independent inspection of the furniture concerned, but cannot intervene any further to assist you with any claim.
+If the seller isn't a member of the Furniture Ombudsman, the Furniture Ombudsman can still arrange an independent inspection of the furniture, but can't intervene any further to help you with any claim.

-You can bring a claim in the courts, but this should be viewed as a last resort, if all other options don't produce the result you're looking for.
-You should consult a solicitor or the Citizens Advice Bureau advice.
+You can bring a claim in the courts, but this should be a last resort if all other options don't produce the result you're looking for.
+You should speak to a solicitor or the.